Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 Parameters:
 - `blockpos` (`LIST`), default ``

-Description: Constructs a goal string for placing a block at coordinates given as a list `x, y, z`.
+Description: Constructs a goal string for placing a block at coordinates given as a list `[x,y,z]`.
 Behaves identically to `set_block_xyz`.

 ### `use_crafting_table_xyz`